cpsiotdata/cpsiotdata.github.io/index.md

 ## Scope
-The Workshop on CPS Data for Transportation with Human in the Loop invites academia, industry, and governmental entities to submit:
+The Workshop on Data-Driven and Intelligent Cyber-Physical Systems (DI-CPS) invites academia, industry, and governmental entities to submit:
 *	Original research papers on the Transportation CPS concerning data with a human in the loop
 *	Software tools for integrative analysis of transportation gather from multiple modalities
 *	Demos (hands-on or videos) of experiences/testbeds/software/novel architecture of CPS and IoT transportation data research